The ATO has turned its focus to work related travel expenses and is pursuing certain claims in court.

-Also, the ATO’s reasonable rates for accommodation expenses are only applicable if you are staying in commercial accommodation such as a hotel, motel or serviced apartment.
+Also, under the ATO’s travel allowance, reasonable rates for accommodation expenses are only applicable if you are staying in commercial accommodation such as a hotel, motel or serviced apartment.
 If you choose to stay with family or friends while you are travelling then you can’t claim the ATO’s reasonable amount.

 If you choose to claim amounts above the Commissioner’s reasonable amounts, you need to keep records substantiating all of your claim (not just the amount in excess of the Commissioner’s rates).

 Just because you receive a travel allowance does not mean you have a legitimate claim